webmappsrl/wm-package/README.md

     -   `--featureId` : required, the feature id to update after completed job}
     -   `--field` : required, the field to update after completed job}
     -   `--input` : required, the input to send to processor}
+-   `db:upload_db_aws`.
+Uploads the given sql file and the last-dump of the database to AWS. only from production Arguments:
+    -   `dumpname?` : the name of the sql zip file to upload
+-   `db:download`. download a dump.sql from server in storage/app/database folder.
+Has no arguments: